albybaby250219/DevelopersApplication/README.md

 A programmer can also enter their information into the website.
 This project also uploads images for the coders
 ## Running this project
-Make sure there is an App_Data folder in the project (Right click solution > View in File Explorer) Tools > Nuget Package Manager > Package Manage Console > Update-Database Check that the database is created using (View > SQL Server Object Explorer > MSSQLLocalDb > ..)
+* Make sure there is an App_Data folder in the project (Right click solution > View in File Explorer)
+* Tools > Nuget Package Manager > Package Manage Console > Update-Database
+* Check that the database is created using (View > SQL Server Object Explorer > MSSQLLocalDb > ..)
+* Run the website and navigate to different links
-Run API commands through CURL to create new animals Make sure to utilize jsondata/coder.json to formulate data you wish to send as part of the POST requests. {id} should be replaced with the coder's primary key ID.
-The port number may not always be the same https://localhost:44384/coder/list
+* Make sure to utilize jsondata/coder.json to formulate data you wish to send as part of the POST requests. {id} should be replaced with the coder's primary key ID.
+The port number may not always be the same if you run into any issues https://localhost:44384/coder/list

 ## Running the Views for List, Details, New